The Defense Compliance ReportCMMC 2.0 & the Defense Industrial Base

 Sponsored content separation

-Every provider verdict card carries an explicit badge: SPONSORED (paid placement, meets a minimum quality threshold) or EDITORIAL PICK (selected by the editorial team via methodology).
-Never both, never absent.
+When named provider verdict cards are published, each card must carry one clear commercial/editorial label: SPONSORED (paid placement), AFFILIATE/PARTNER (compensated link), or EDITORIAL PICK (selected by the editorial team via the published methodology).
+A card may not be unlabeled, and a paid placement may not be presented as an independent editorial pick.
 Outbound sponsored links carry rel="sponsored noopener" and explicit "sponsored link · paid placement" microcopy.
 Full policy in our Editorial & Advertising Policy.

 Escalation of contested claims